-- Adding 5 qualified personnel that have public accounting and/or public company experience in external reporting, technical accounting, and internal controls. - The addition of these new employees, coupled with the existing personnel, have given us the ability to design and operate internal controls over financial reporting with appropriate segregation of duties. - Further, we have designed and implemented formal controls for review procedures, reconciliations, disclosure and financial statement processes, including reviews of material agreements and implementing adequate cut-off procedures for expenses and payables.
+- Adding 5 qualified personnel that have public accounting and/or public company experience in external reporting, technical accounting, and internal controls. - The addition of these new employees, coupled with the existing personnel, have given PCT the ability to design and operate internal controls over financial reporting with appropriate segregation of duties. - Further, PCT has designed and implemented formal controls for review procedures, reconciliations, disclosure and financial statement processes, including reviews of material agreements and implementing adequate cut-off procedures for expenses and payables.

-We intend to continue to take steps to remediate the material weaknesses described above and further evolve our accounting processes, controls, and reviews.
-We plan to continue to assess our internal controls and procedures and intend to take further action as necessary or appropriate to address any other matters we identify or are brought to our attention.
+We intend to continue to take steps to remediate the material weaknesses described above and further evolving our accounting processes, controls, and reviews.
+PCT plans to continue to assess its internal controls and procedures and intends to take further action as necessary or appropriate to address any other matters it identifies or are brought to its attention.
+We will not be able to fully remediate these material weaknesses until these steps have been completed and have been operating effectively for a sufficient period of time.